jozu-ai/kitops/docs/src/docs/next-steps.md

 Any relative paths defined within the Kitfile are interpreted as being relative to the context directory sent to the `kit pack` command.

-### Kitfile Examples
+#### Kitfile Examples

-Here's a complete Kitfile example, with a model, documentation, two datasets, and a codebase:
+The following Kitfile includes a model, documentation, two datasets, and a codebase:

 ```yaml
 manifestVersion: 1.0